 1. It Makes Your Nails Appear Longer.

 Pushing back your cuticle is one way you can get longer nail beds.
 So if you’re that type with extremely short nail beds, pushing your cuticles backwards a little bit can actually in a way lengthen your nail beds.
 Here’s an article on how to lengthen short nail beds.

 2. To Enables Acrylics Fits Better

 Have you ever wondered each time you take a walk to a nail salon in the quest to wear acrylics, the first thing most manicurist does is, they try to push back your cuticle?

 Well, the reason is not far fetched.
-It’s simply because they want those acrylics to stick perfectly on your natural nails.
+It’s only because they want those acrylics to stick perfectly on your natural nails.

 By pushing them back, they’re creating a texture that can hold onto those fake nails because glue does not stick well to cuticles.